gregr/ina/nscheme/README.md

     - This prevents infinite looping if we `panic` while running the panic handling procedure itself
     - If a panic-handling procedure is meant to persist across multiple panics, then it is responsible for re-establishing itself
-  - When yield is invoked, the yield-handler is reset to `#f` after being retrieved
+  - When interrupt is invoked, the interrupt-handler is reset to `#f` after being retrieved
-    - This prevents a race condition between a synchronous call to `yield` and an asynchronous (timer-triggered) call to `yield`
+    - This prevents a race condition between a synchronous call to `interrupt` and an asynchronous (timer-triggered) call to `interrupt`
-      - If we don't perform this reset, and `yield` is called while the timer is still active, the invoked yield-handling procedure itself could inadvertently trigger the timer before having a chance to disable it
+      - If we don't perform this reset, and `interrupt` is called while the timer is still active, the invoked interrupt-handling procedure itself could inadvertently trigger the timer before having a chance to disable it

 - Nestable pre-emptive and cooperative multitasking via virtual threads